Flexible rational approximation and its application for matrix functions: Problem formulation and related background

 \subsection{Optimization based on quasiconvexity}

 A function $f \colon \mathbb{R}^n \to \mathbb{R}$ is called \textit{quasiconvex} if

-The above~\eqref{eqn:quasiconvex_def} is equivalent to saying that the sublevel set of $f$ is convex.
+Equation~\eqref{eqn:quasiconvex_def} is equivalent to saying that the sublevel set of $f$ is convex.
 Namely, fix $\alpha \in \mathbb{R}$, then

 is a convex set.
 Quasiconvexity exhibits similar properties to convexity.
-In particular, $\sup$ and $\max$ operator preserve quasiconvexity while summation does not.
+In particular, the $\sup$ and $\max$ operators preserve quasiconvexity while summation does not.

-Quasiconvexity was initially introduced by mathematicians working in the area of financial mathematics.
-The original definition was in terms of sublevel sets and is due to Bruno de Finetti~\cite{de1949sulle}.
-The term quasiconvexity appeared much later.
-Modern studies of quasiconvexity and quasiconvex optimization include~\cite{JPCrouzeix1980quasi, DaniilidisHadjisavvasMartinezLegas2002, MLegazquasiconvexduality, neto2011algorithms, Rubinov00, rubinov2005abstract, rubinov1995conjugate}.

-Quasiconvex problem (with or without linear constraints) can be treated using computational methods developed for quasiconvex optimization~\cite{boyd2010additional, MLegazquasiconvexduality, neto2011algorithms}.
-In this paper we use the bisection method for quasiconvex functions.
-This is one of the simplest quasiconvex optimization method, but it is very efficient and includes linear constraints in a very natural way, which is especially important for our applications.
-The description of this method can be found, for example, in~\cite{boyd2010additional}.
-The main difficulty of this method is to formulate and solve the so called convex feasibility problems.
-These problems may be hard~\cite{Bauschke}, but additional linear constraints do not affect the complexity.
+Quasiconvex problems (with or without linear constraints) can be treated using computational methods developed for quasiconvex optimization.
+In this paper, we use the bisection method for quasiconvex functions.
+The main difficulty of this method is formulating and solving the so-called convex feasibility problems.
+However, additional linear constraints can be incorporated into the convex feasibility problem in a straightforward manner.
 Since our applications only require additional linear constraints, this method can handle such applications well.
-We will discuss this issue in the next section.
+We refer the reader to~\ref{app:bisection}.
+For further details on this method, see~\cite[Section 4.2.5]{boyd2004convex} and \cite{peiris2021generalised} within the context of rational approximation.